rawrtc/rawrtc/Readme.md

 Building:

 This tool is not built by default.
-In order to build it, set the environment variable `SCTP_REDIRECT_TRANSPORT` to `ON` when building, like so:
+In order to build it, set the environment variable `SCTP_REDIRECT_TRANSPORT` to `ON` when building:

     cd <path-to-rawrtc>/build
     cmake -DCMAKE_INSTALL_PREFIX=${PWD}/prefix -DSCTP_REDIRECT_TRANSPORT=ON ..
     make install

-Note that this tool will not build on systems that do not have SSE 4.2 support, like ARM.
+Note, that this tool will not build on systems that do not have SSE 4.2 support such as ARM.

 Usage: